 Academics in the first year at Wellesley bring you much more than intro classes.

 First-Year Seminars offers provide you with an introduction to less familiar courses and a wide range of disciplines and topics.
 The following is just a sampling—probably a bit more expansive than your typical high school curriculum!
-See also First-Year Seminars.
+See the video First-Year Seminars.

-Tom Burke, director of the First-Year Seminar Program; Professor of Political Science; Co-Director of the Washington Internship Program, Faculty Coordinator for the Washington Wintersession Program, provides a brief introduction to the First-Year Seminars.
+Tom Burke, director of the First-Year Seminar Program, Professor of Political Science, Co-Director of the Washington Internship Program, and Faculty Coordinator for the Washington Wintersession Program, provides a brief introduction to the First-Year Seminars.

 Heather Mattila, Knafel Assistant Professor of Natural Sciences; Assistant Professor of Biological Sciences.
 Also see Professor Mattila in the video: Office Hours: Six professors walk into a tiny video...

-Nancy Kolodny, Nellie Zuckerman Cohen and Anne Cohen Heller Professor of Health Sciences; Professor of Chemistry.
+Nancy Kolodny, Nellie Zuckerman Cohen and Anne Cohen Heller Professor of Health Sciences; Professor of Chemistry (Faculty emerita)

 At Wellesley, liberal arts ideals become real-world skills.
 Mastery of a broad range of intellectual and cultural content lends crucial perspective to any decision-making.
 In addition, proficiency in the use of mathematical, logical, and statistical problem-solving tools are increasingly essential in today's world.
 Wellesley's Quantitative Reasoning Program ensures that Wellesley students graduate with proficiency in these skills.
 Read about the "basic skills" requirement and QR course and Overlay component requirement.